 Ultherapy® works by stimulating your body’s own production of collagen.
 The procedure focuses ultrasound energy at an appropriate temperature for the regeneration of collagen.
 This effectively jump-starts a process called neocollagenesis, which is the production of new collagen fibers.

-Your results after your Ultherapy® treatment will continue to build for months afterwards.
+Your results after your Ultherapy® treatment will continue to build for months afterward.
 During this time, your body will be rebuilding its own natural collagen.
 The time it takes to do so depends upon many variables.